john-cd/rust_howto/bk/src/code_organization/code_organization_by_project_type.md

 ## Organize the Code of a Binary Crate {#binary-crate-organization}

-Similarly, a simple binary crate may consist of a crate root (e.g. `main.rs`) and several modules in separate files and/or folders.
+Similarly, a simple binary crate may consist of a crate root (e.g. `main.rs`{{hi:main.rs}}) and several modules in separate files and/or folders.

 ```txt
 - src